 Red claw crabs have two “teeth” (lat. bidēns – having two blades or teeth) on the lateral sides of the carapace.

-Red claw crabs have a gill chamber (not lung).
+Red claw crabs have a gill chamber (not a lung).
 The gill chamber is located under the carapace near the first pair of walking legs.
 As long as their gills stay moist, they can be out of the water.

 Interesting: Red claw crabs have special plates, that keep their gills moist by shutting the opening in the exoskeleton so that dry air cannot get in.
 Although they have a gill, they are still semi-aquatic and require fresh air as well.